carpentries/docs.carpentries.org/source/resources/communications/sharing_resources.md

 # A Guide to Sharing Communications with The Carpentries

-The Carpentries welcomes blog posts, newsletter announcements, social media posts, and other communications requests from our community members, including workshop hosts, learners, and others.
+The Carpentries welcomes blog posts, newsletter announcements, social media posts, and other communications requests from our Partner Organisations and community members, including learners

 ## Sharing a blog post